{{ root_page.title }}

 The best treatment is to treat the cause.

-- Encourage them to drink plenty of water or juice, this can prevent and treat dehydration and constipation.
+Urge them to drink plenty of water or juice.
+This can prevent and treat dehydration and constipation.

 How long does it last?